General Submission Guidelines

 Successful applications will have to fulfil the following aspects:

-- Addressing current challenges on water insecurity of significant importance for the Mekong Region, in line with at least one of the above research themes of SUMERNET 4 All.
+- Address current challenges on water insecurity of significant importance for the Mekong Region, in line with at least one of the above research themes of SUMERNET 4 All.

-- Providing evidence that directly contributes to ongoing planning or decision-making processes at national or regional levels to help reduce water insecurities for the poor, marginalized and socially vulnerable groups of women and men in the Mekong Region.
+- Provide evidence that directly contributes to ongoing planning or decision-making processes at sub-national, national or regional levels to help reduce water insecurities for the poor, marginalized and socially vulnerable groups of women and men in the Mekong Region.

-- A multidisciplinary research approach that includes gender and social equality, human rights, conflict sensitivity, and governance and poverty reduction as key targets.
+- Provide a multidisciplinary research approach that includes gender and social equality, human rights, conflict sensitivity, governance and poverty reduction as key targets.

-- Engagement with a diverse group of team members in the project that represent diverse genders, ages, races and are at different stages in their research career is an advantage, especially if the project has a female lead.
+- Engage with a diverse group of team members in the project that represent diverse gender, age, race and are at various stages in their research career is an advantage, especially if the project has a female lead.

-- Providing letter of support or request from target user(s) of future research findings to certify that there is a real need for this research while not compulsory will certainly be an advantage.
+If applicant can provide a letter of support or request from target user(s) of future research findings to certify that there is a real need/demand for this research, while not compulsory, will certainly be an advantage.